 However, if you need a greater challenge, try lifting your hands for a Hand Release Push-up.
-Keep your body posture firm and tight through your core, once in the down position with chest on the ground, lift both hands up, then push up again with your hands pushing firmly off the ground.
-To take it up one more notch, try clapping your hands together in between each push-ups.
+Keep your body posture firm and tight through your core, once in the down position with your chest on the ground, lift both hands up, then push up again with your hands pushing firmly off the ground.
+To take it up one more notch, try clapping your hands together in between each push-up.

 Plank it up.
 There are many ways to perform a proper plank hold.
 As long as your form is good, you can be on your hands, elbows, or your sides.
 You can even add a stack of books or a kid on your back for an extra challenge.